 (Within 1-3 days)

 (1. Subject) a.
 Nice meeting you at [name of the event], b.
 Can we meet to discuss [topic]?, c.
 Thank you for your time meeting with me, d.
 Here’s the information you requested about [subject], e.
 Thanks for hosting/organizing/speaking at the networking event. f.
 Did you receive my previous email, voicemail? g.
 Meeting Recap and Action Items, h.
 Congratulations on your Achievement.

-Note: Don’t use deceptive subject lines.
-The CAN-SPAM Act requires the subject line to accurately reflect the content of the message.
+Note: Don’t use deceptive or blank subject lines.
+The federal CAN-SPAM Act requires the subject line to accurately describe the actual content of the message.